WorldUC/EasyBlog/README.md

 The scripts can be helpul for easy upload of batched blogs and attachments for education in WorldUC.

 ##Environment
-Unix、Linux/BSD or other system that can run sh scripts.
+Unix、Linux/BSD or other systems that can run shell scripts.

-UTF-8 must be setted for unicode.
+UTF-8 must be set for unicode.

 Wget and xloadimage are depended.